Joontae93/k1-theme-v2/readme.md

 -   Patched security issues with `@wordpress/scripts`
 -   Updated packages
 -   Fix display bug on the team swiper on `/about`
+-   Fixed `phpcs` errors
+-   Added Github Action to build the theme and attach it to the release of the repo

 ## v1.2.0